eelbe029/GymTrack/README.md

 # GymTrack

-GymTrack is a fully frontend React application designed for tracking gym performances.
-It focuses on a clean, developer-centric aesthetic and uses a unique interactive muscle-map interface for navigation.
+GymTrack is a fully frontend application designed for tracking gym performances.
+It focuses on a simple UI and easy navigation.
+I recently started a gym journey focused on increasing my performances, so I decided to make an app to make the tracking easier.
+The end goal is to support adding exercises, modifying them.
+Set up workouts with exercise selection and capture each gym session's set, rep and weight to generate weekly graphics for seeing progress.

 ## Features